Medical Malpractice Law

 • Loss of companionship

-Some states have a state-run patient compensation fund (PCF) that can also cover some of the damages associated with a medical injury.
-These payment systems are funded through a surcharge on medical malpractice insurance premiums.
-In states with a PCF, after a medical patient suffers a personal injury caused by malpractice, the malpractice insurance will cover the damages up to a certain amount, and the state PCF can pay the remaining damages.
+Some states have state-run patient compensation funds (PCF) to cover some of the damages associated with medical injuries.
+In states with a PCF, the doctor’s or hospital’s malpractice insurance will cover the damages up to a certain amount.
+The PCF then pays the remaining damages.

-A contingency fee agreement allows people without a lot of money to file lawsuits against large healthcare organizations and insurance companies to make sure they get compensation for their losses.
+A contingency fee agreement allows people to file lawsuits against large health care organizations and insurance companies without needing to pay in advance.
+An experienced medical malpractice lawyer can:

 Was this helpful?